 Driving Tips for Central Australia

 If you plan to explore Central Australia by car, don’t travel alone.
-There is long hours’ drive ahead of you each day and you need at least one friend or family member to keep you company.
+There are long hours’ of driving ahead of you each day and you need at least one friend or family member to keep you company.
 Music is essential to keep your mind active.
 Don’t consume a lot of sugar – after a while, you get a sugar crash and your body gets tired and you will feel sleepy.

 Sticking to the speed limit is a wise thing to do.
-It is most important to drive as fast as you feel comfortable than as fast as you can.
-It is because Stuart Highway is bumpy and there are many road trains crossing the country.
+It is more important to drive as fast as you feel comfortable than as fast as you can.
+This is because The Stuart Highway is bumpy and there are many road trains crossing the country.
 Be aware of the distances.
-There are HUGE.
-You can’t even imagine if you haven’t been here already.
+They are HUGE.
+You can’t even imagine it if you haven’t been here already.
 You need to do thorough research and planning for each day of driving.

 Distances and fatigue are the biggest dangers on the road…